Why Hokkaido’s Bread Is a Must-Try for Every Food Lover

 Bread has evolved in a unique way in Japan

-It is in 1543 that bread was introduced from Portugal to Japan, together with firearms, and bread has evolved independently from the Western way that it was originated from.
+It is in 1543 that bread was introduced from Portugal to Japan, together with firearms, and bread has evolved independently from the Western way where it was originated from.
 Let me introduce the Japanese bread culture with some concrete examples.
 I believe the bread most featuring the Japanese culture would be “An-pan,” bread filled with sweet bean paste.
 It is the basic and ultimate style of Japanese bread.
 If you don’t know what to choose, An-pan is always a safe bet.
 Because of this absolute choice, many Japanese people come to believe it’s a default for all the bread to be filled with something, and we are sometimes even surprised if there’s nothing in it.

 Another Japanese bread I’d like to introduce is “Fried-noodle bread.”
 As the name suggests, fried noodle is just put in the slit of a partially sliced bun.
 I know it wouldn’t make sense to most of people outside Japan, and French people might be pissed off, but it’s the standard choice especially for Japanese teenagers.
 The young people may need such a collaboration of carbohydrate substances.
 As I wrote before, we Japanese people are good at adopting foreign cultures and individualizing them.
 Some of Japanese bread may not look very attractive at first glance, but I want you to try them when you visit Hokkaido.